jtonglet/jtonglet.github.io/_pages/about.md

   - /about.html
 ---

-Welcome, Bienvenue, Welkom!
+Welcome, Bienvenue, Welkom, Willkomen!

-I am an ELLIS PhD student under the supervision of Professor Iryna Gurevych at the UKP Lab in Darmstadt and Professors Marie-Francine Moens and Tinne Tuytelaars at KU Leuven.
+I am an ELLIS PhD student supervised by Professor Iryna Gurevych at the UKP Lab in Darmstadt and Professors Marie-Francine Moens and Tinne Tuytelaars at KU Leuven.
 I am working on Multimodal Fact-Checking.
 I recently graduated from the master of Artificial Intelligence at KU Leuven, with a specialization in Speech & Language Technologies.